|Short Description||Aims to mine for various cryptocurrencies on your computer system(one or more), using it’s resources.|

 - Guide 1: How to Remove JS:MINER from Windows.

-- Guide 2: Get rid of JS:MINER from Mac OS X.
+- Guide 2: Get rid of JS:MINER on Mac OS X.

-- Guide 3: Remove JS:MINER from Google Chrome.
+- Guide 3: Remove JS:MINER in Google Chrome.

 - Guide 4: Erase JS:MINER from Mozilla Firefox.

 - Guide 5: Uninstall JS:MINER from Microsoft Edge.

 - Guide 7: Eliminate JS:MINER from Internet Explorer.